Spin Density Matrix of the $\omega$ in the Reaction $\bar{p} p \, \rightarrow \, \omega \pi^0$: Partial wave analysis

 \subsection{Fits to data and determination of the parameters $\alpha$}

 Unbinned maximum likelihood fits were performed for each beam momentum and decay mode individually in order to determine the best hypothesis with the resulting fit parameters $\alpha^{\jpc}_{L_{\pbarp} L_{\omegapi0}}$.
-Input for this method are the selected data with the obtained event weights $Q_i$ as well as phase-space distributed Monte Carlo events undergoing the same reconstruction and selection criteria as described in section~\ref{datasel_lab}.
-The general extended likelihood function $\mathcal{L}$ is defined as~\cite{SBischoff:1999}:
+Input for this method are the selected data with the obtained event weights $Q_i$ as well as phase-space distributed Monte Carlo events.
+For properly taking into account the detector resolution and acceptance the GEANT3 transport code has been used.
+To considering also the correct reconstruction efficiency these Monte Carlo events were then undergoing the same reconstruction and selection criteria as applied for data events and described in section~\ref{datasel_lab}.
+The extended likelihood function $\mathcal{L}$ is defined as~\cite{SBischoff:1999}: